March 10, 2022

 Fourth, I still needed to pick up my resupply package tomorrow morning.
 The post office window didn’t open until 8:30 am.
 So what was the purpose of getting there tonight?
 Did I really want to just camp out there?

 Nope.
 I’d stay right here at Lemmon Creek.
-It was great camp spot with room for a half dozen hikers on each side of the creek.
+It was a great camp spot with room for a half dozen hikers on each side of the creek.
 And who knows, maybe I’d even have company.
 I didn’t ask Cheez-it or Carlisle how far they planned to go tonight, but chances are one (or both) of them might end up here too.

 And so, I set up my tent on some lovely soft duff and settled in for the evening.
 I pulled on both of my wool baselayer shirts and prayed I’d be warm enough with those layers and my 10°F quilt.
-I’ve never tested my quilt out in such cold weather, and I sure hope it performs up to it’s temperature rating.
+I’ve never tested my quilt out in such cold weather, and I sure hope it performs up to its temperature rating.
 I’d hate to be shivering all night long.

 Luckily, I have a secret weapon though.
 I packed an 18-hour Hot Hands Super Warmer pouch in my pack.
 If the temperature drops so low that I’m shivering, I’ll just bust out that pouch and let it warm my bag an extra 10 degrees to take the edge off.